 Data security should involve the whole data life cycle, from the point it is generated in the smart meter to the time it is deleted by the power supplier or grid operator.
 This does not only include the regular metering of power consumption and data storage, but also the range of transmission possibilities (terminal in the home, transmission to the grid operator or power supplier).

 When data processing is outsourced to third parties, the general provisions of Art.
-10 of the Federal Act on Data Protection (DPA) should be observed.
+10 of the Federal Act on Data Protection (FADP) should be observed.

 Recommendations of the FDPIC